KamauFred/Online-Library-Management-System/README.md

 ### Payment Integration (M-Pesa)

+- Integration with the M-Pesa API for convenient and secure payment processing.
-- Seamless payment integration with M-Pesa, allowing users to conveniently pay for borrowed books.
+- Allows users to conveniently pay for borrowed books using the widely used M-Pesa mobile payment system.
+- Follow the M-Pesa API documentation to set up and configure the integration in your project.

 ### Donate Page